 Private mortgage insurance is intended to protect the lending agency should something happen to you or your home that affects your ability to pay back the loan amount in full.
 In some cases, this insurance is not necessary and in some cases, it is a strict requirement to protect a lending agency’s interests.

 Ditch the Insurance

-In some cases, you can even get rid of private mortgage insurance all together, potentially saving you thousands of dollars over the course of your loan.
-However, this is not true in all cases and you should make sure that you fit a few requirements before pursuing it as a possibility.#idx-price-bar#
+In some cases, you can even get rid of private mortgage insurance altogether, potentially saving you thousands of dollars over the course of your loan.
+However, this is not true in all cases and you should make sure that you fit a few requirements before pursuing it as a possibility.

 For loans that take up more than 80 percent of a home’s sale price, you will not be able to remove private mortgage insurance at all.
-So, the goal then remains to achieve a level of loan amount that somehow gets under that 80 percent threshold so that you can avoid the cost of private mortgage insurance.
-While that is not possible on some homes, it is certainly possible for some and exploring the potential is well worth the effort.
+So, the goal then remains to achieve a level of the loan amount that somehow gets under that 80 percent threshold so that you can avoid the cost of private mortgage insurance.
+While that is not possible in some homes, it is certainly possible for some, and exploring the potential is well worth the effort.

 Current Home Owners Have Outs

 You do not have to be a potential homeowner to reap the benefits of removing private mortgage insurance.
 Current homeowners are free at any time to go through and modify their loan terms by simply refinancing and reaching the requirements for dropping private mortgage insurance.